Selection and Filling Positions

 - Human Resources

 - Responsible University Administrator:

 - Vice President and Chief Human Resources Officer

 - All persons who apply for employment, promotion, or transfer are given equal consideration regardless of their protected characteristics listed in the university UA-01, Non-Discrimination / Equal Opportunity / Affirmative Action policy.

 - No supervisor or administrator may make an offer contrary to the university policies related to employment, compensation or benefits, nor imply nor state that a contract has been created between the university and the future employee.
 Only the president or vice presidents may offer employment contracts.

 - It is the policy of the university to support the efforts of earnest and self-motivated employees to advance in employment by acquiring and/or improving those skills that would qualify them for higher-level positions.

 General Procedures for Selection and Filling Positions

-- The campus Human Resources office acts as a clearing house for information, interviews, and approvals regarding selection and/or transfer.
-Check with them for specific guidelines.
+- The campus human resources office acts as a clearing house for information, interviews, and approvals regarding selection and/or transfer.
+Check with campus HR for specific guidelines.
 Note that several IU campuses print and distribute booklets containing these guidelines.